Facial Action Unit Detection Using Attention and Relation Learning: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a novel end-to-end weakly-supervised attention and relation learning framework for AU detection.
-Both channel-wise attention learning and spatial attention learning are used to select and extract AU related features with only AU labels.
-Moreover, we have also incorporated the pixel-level relation learning to refine spatial attentions so as to extract more accurate local features.
-Extensive experiments have demonstrated that our framework outperforms the state-of-the-art methods for AU detection, and can find the ROI of each AU and capture the relations among AUs adaptively.
-We believe that the idea of weakly-supervised attention and relation learning is also promising for other face analysis tasks such as facial expression recognition and face recognition.
+In this paper, we have proposed an end-to-end deep learning based attention and relation learning framework for AU detection with only AU labels.
+Both channel-wise attention learning and spatial attention learning are used to select and extract AU-related local features.
+Moreover, we have proposed the pixel-level relation learning to refine spatial attentions so as to extract more accurate AU-related features.
+We have further extended our framework for AU intensity estimation without changing the network architecture.

+We have compared our proposed framework against state-of-the-art methods on the challenging BP4D, DISFA, FERA 2015 and BP4D+ benchmarks.
+The experimental results demonstrate that our framework soundly outperforms the state-of-the-art methods for both AU detection and AU intensity estimation, and works well when cross-dataset testing on large-scale images.
+In addition, each component of our framework is indicated to be beneficial for both AU detection and AU intensity estimation.
+Extensive visual results demonstrate that our proposed channel-wise and spatial attention learning and pixel-level relation learning are beneficial for extracting AU-related features, and can adaptively capture the correlated regions of each AU.

+We have further evaluated our framework on partially occluded faces of BP4D and demonstrated that our trained ARL model can be directly used to detect AUs with only half-faces visible.
+In addition, we have validated that our framework performs well on faces with a wide range of poses including large poses.
+Without exploiting landmark information, our method achieves comparable performance to EAC-Net which utilizes ground-truth landmark locations to predefine the ROI of each AU.
+We believe that the idea of joint learning of attention and pixel-level relation is also promising for other face analysis tasks such as facial expression recognition and face recognition.